 My name is Becca and I’m a proud mum of 3 beautiful (sometimes crazy) children.
 My family is my absolute world.
 Most of my spare time, if not all, revolves around their busy sporting commitments.

-I work in the CFN office and my duties range from administration, fundraising, events and everything in between.
-We have an open-door policy and I love receiving visits from the individuals and the families of whom we support.
+I work in the CFN office and my duties range from administration, support coordination, fundraising, events and everything in between.
+We have an open-door policy and I love nothing more than receiving visits from the individuals and the families of whom we support.
 It is an absolute privilege to hear their stories and assist the individuals and their families in any way that I can.

 Whenever I get the opportunity, I love to get involved in the activities and always jump at the chance to be in the presence of the individuals we support.
 I am so inspired by our participants and the staff within our CFN family and feel truly blessed to part of the team.
 I’m exactly where I am meant to be - I know that for sure!